Read our Infosheets to learn more about your rights and obligations

 So Veronica doesn’t have to worry.
 Even if the media covers the story about the alleged assault, chances are they won’t take the risk of revealing her identity.

-Is the youth court record confidential?
+Is a youth court record confidential?

-The adolescent’s lawyer, the police, the Crown prosecutor, and the judge can consult the file at the youth court at anytime.
-Of course, the adolescent can do so as well.
-In certain circumstances, other people, such as the victim and the accused’s parents, can also consult the youth court record as long as the file is active.
+The adolescent’s lawyer, the police, the Crown prosecutor and the judge can consult the file.
+Of course, the adolescent can also consult it.

-So Veronica’s classmates won’t have access to her court record.
-But if an adolescent is given an adult sentence, the file will no longer be confidential and the rules for adult records will apply.
+But if an adolescent is given an adult sentence, the file is no longer confidential.

 Generally, no, since confidentiality is the rule when it comes to information about a young offender.